With 23 housemates, busy schedules, late nights, and early mornings, it is imperative to respect people's need for quiet and privacy.

 At the heart of our community is, well, our stomach.
-We celebrate each resident's birthday with cake, and have informal potlucks, dinners, and celebrations to mark any occasion we can come up with.
+We celebrate every resident's birthday with cake and host many informal potlucks and dinners throughout the semester.

-Twice a year, we host parties for our classmates, usually followed in short order by an epic, biannual AKK cleaning day.
+Additionally, we host biannual parties for our classmates, usually followed by an epic house cleaning day.

-Short-term housing includes: International Students, interviewees, or medical students on rotation.
+For International Students, Interviewees, or Medical Students on rotation.

 For Health Professional Students residing both Fall & Spring semester.

 Students residing May-July.